chemidy/api-development-go/README.md

 ## APIs Design Diagrams :

+* [go-diagrams](https://github.com/blushft/go-diagrams) : Go-Diagrams is a loose port of diagrams.

 * [aws-icons-for-plantuml](https://github.com/awslabs/aws-icons-for-plantuml) : PlantUML sprites, macros, and other includes for Amazon Web Services services and resources.

 * [plantuml](https://plantuml.com/) : PlantUML is a component that allows to quickly write diagrams.